midstreeeam/evolutionSim/README.md

 ## About

 This project is a attempts on genetic algorithm and bio simulation.
-Related academic paper hasn’t been published yet.

 This project takes some ideas from [biosim4](https://github.com/davidrmiller/biosim4), but exploring more on natural evolution rather than solving man-made questions.